By Carrie Adkins

-Welcome to our new regular feature, “Adventures in the Archives!”
+Welcome to the third installment of our regular feature, “Adventures in the Archives!”

 In this reoccurring series, Nursing Clio bloggers will share interesting finds in the archives and ask our readers for feedback, ideas, and analysis.
 It’s just like you’re sitting in the dusty archives with us!

 While researching in the archives, I have learned to expect the unexpected.
 Several times I read letters containing humorous anecdotes leading me to laugh out loud in the middle of a quiet setting, and yes, a few times I have danced a small jig in my chair when I found the perfect bit of evidence.
 I have also learned useful tips, such as using the microfilm machine to warm my cold hands and make my blue fingernails appear flesh colored again or befriending the archivist to make a more productive and pleasant research trip.